 Lastly, with our fourth tip: ask for the order.
 So many reps freeze in this moment.
 They give their prospect more time to think about why they shouldn’t move forward.
 If you can transition from your rebuttal into asking for the order again, you’re going to show your prospects how confident you are that they’re making a smart decision with choosing to work with you today.

-There you have it.
-Four quick tips that hopefully help you deal better with the objections in your day to day.
+There you have it—four tips that will help you deal better with the sales objections you encounter.
 My name’s Nick Bianco, I’m the director of sales.
 If you like what you saw here, definitely start following us on YouTube, Facebook, check it out.
 But most of all, take action.